awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

 1. In **URL**, copy the JDBC URL from the Amazon Redshift console and paste it here\.

    For more information about finding the JDBC URL, see [Configuring a connection for JDBC driver version 2\.1 for Amazon Redshift](jdbc20-install.md)\.

+At the end of the resulting URL string paste the string to enable connection via SSL:

+**?ssl=true&sslfactory=com.amazon.redshift.ssl.NonValidatingFactory**

+The resulting full URL string will look similar to this:

+jdbc:postgresql:/< .... >:5439/<*database name*>?ssl=true&sslfactory=com.amazon.redshift.ssl.NonValidatingFactory

 1. In **Username**, type the name of the admin user\.